pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 `
 ```

----

 ## Where now

-Requires Presence.
+##### Requires Presence
+Enable the Presence add-on for your key in the Admin Portal.
+For presence events, see Presence Events.

 Returns the list of channels a UUID is subscribed to.

 ##### Timeout events
-If the app restarts within the heartbeat window, no timeout event is generated.
+If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)